paulknewton/twitter-ml/README.md

 * The Spark code also comes with many examples (this is the Python link to the Git repo: https://github.com/apache/spark/tree/master/examples/src/main/python)
 * These are my annotated Python examples: either taken from other sources or invented by me (https://github.com/paulknewton/spark/blob/master/examples-python.md).
 They include explanations of how the code is working, which data types are used etc. I noted these down when I was working through the examples - they helped me, so I hope they help you too.

+# Streaming
+Spark and the other platforms like Hadoop have their origins in batch processing - crunching large data sets over hours and hours, and a magic result pops out the other end.
+But this doesn't fit all of our use cases - data is often continuous and needs to be processed in real-time.
+Spark provides a complete streaming package to support this.
+And most importantly, it uses (almost) the same programming model.
+This makes life much easier for developers.
+The more I read about streaming, the more I think this is where Spark really shines.

+* Start with the excellent [programming guide](https://spark.apache.org/docs/latest/streaming-programming-guide.html) on the Apache site
+* There are a number of tutorials and examples on-line.
+I like [this one](https://prateekvjoshi.com/2015/12/22/analyzing-real-time-data-with-spark-streaming-in-python/) which reads a data stream from a socket and classifies it in real-time.
+Simple.
+Clear.
+And shows how to use lamba functions.
+* Here is another one from [Databricks](https://databricks.com/spark/getting-started-with-apache-spark/streaming) which is the hosting platform I have been playing with.
+A more complex example that reads JSON event data from files.

 # Hosted Spark
 You can run Spark in many different modes - either locally as a standlone installation, or - more usefully - as as cluster to perform parallel computation.
 All the instructions are on the Apache site.